-- 1 Collected via survey/interview

 - 2 Collected from administrative data

 - 3 Imputed

 - 4 Not possible to establish a main source

 - -1 Missing

 Sex is the combination of biological and physiological characteristics that define a person to be either male or female.
 In cases where the biological sex of a person is not known, the information may be replaced by either the information from administrative data or the self-declared sex (survey data) (See RB090 description).